devopsdojoconsortium/devopsdojoconsortium.github.io/_posts/2019-09-10-plipnick-Living_the_Dream_with_Continuous_Improvements.md

 Creating a continuous improvement culture starts with a mind shift change, so everyone starts thinking about the ways they want to improve processes.
 Also, it helps to have a strategy, so the teams know how to get started with their first continuous improvement project.
 In addition, it is a good idea to have someone coaching the team that has had previous experience in the continuous improvement space.

 There are 3 high level components to a continuous improvement project:

-A goal
+-A goal

-A framework
+-A framework

-Metrics that will help you measure your success
+-Metrics that will help you measure your success

 First, the goal defines the dream.
 It answers the question of why we are doing the project.
 An expected outcome could be to reduce the time or cost of a process.
 Also, you may want to increase the quality or employee satisfaction that occurs while completing the process.
 A bonus would be to create value for all 4 areas.
 Also, a good practice is to define the goal in business terms, because it  helps everyone understand what we want to do.
 For example, I want to take “Process A” from 10 days to 5 days for an estimated 50% cost reduction.

 Next, using the correct framework will make the process innovation a success.
 Value stream mapping and A3 are 2 common frameworks, and they break down the steps of the process improvement project.
 The value stream mapping framework creates a visual representation of the steps of the process, and it helps to identify the issues.
 Similarly, the A3 framework captures the steps of the process, so the team is able to find any challenges.
 Next, the team analyzes the root cause of the issues, so they can be resolved.